JeyzerMC/jeyzermc-website/content/posts/2018-08-27-Pass/index.md

     - 2FA token
 ---

 Do you have two factor authentification activated on GitHub yet?
-You should.
+You most definitively should.
 2FA really helps making your account secure and you will regret not having it on your account the day someone get a hold of your password.

 ## Problem with 2FA